CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

      ![](../media/27-08-2024(1).png "Azure OpenAI")

 ### Task 2: Building a ChatGPT-like application on Streamlit with streaming

+In this task, you will configure a locally hosted application that mimics the functionality of ChatGPT.
+This will involve setting up necessary files, configuring secrets, and running the application.

 1. In the Azure portal, search for **Azure OpenAI** **(1)** in the top search box, then select **Azure OpenAI** **(2)** under services.